Taskkill/dynamic-sandbox/README.md

 This object is changing behavior of isolation - basically it overrides isolation and define variables for code snippet.
 It acts similarly for isolation as acts for `restricted` properties in `evaluate` function.

+# Design
+By default it's mean to restrict everything what is not explicitly allowed or defined by context.
+You can use `allowed` object to define which properties should be given access to.
+You can also use `context` object to override variables, for example console, you can easily hijack console.log in evaluated code and feed your output somewhere else.
+Overrode variables has higher priority than implicit restricting, so you can restrict everything non declared in code snippet and then selectively pick and allow/override some of properties easily.

 # It can run in batch/terminal mode too